Short video discussing the limitations of existing equity analytics

 Beta differences from a benchmark are a byproduct, usually unintentional, of any stock-selection process.
-Since properly identified beta-differences can be freely obtained or offset, they should not be considered part of active contribution.
+Since properly identified market, sector, and style beta-differences can be freely obtained or offset, they should not be considered part of active contribution.

 Domestic fund with high security selection skill, despite significantly underperforming its benchmark

 Since factor noise dominates nominal returns, the use of nominal returns to detect evidence of investment skill takes far too long to be practical.
 But by distilling stock picking performance (alphas, residual returns) from factor noise, statistically significant evidence of investment skill can become evident in months, rather than in decades.

 Over a third of U.S. equity mutual funds are currently so passive that, even if they exceed the information ratios of 90% of their peers, they will still fail to overcome a typical fee.